Skip to content

 shadowed: true, // Set to true to enable Shadow DOM (recommended), false to disable it.

-// If using Shadow DOM, fonts and CSS dependencies must be explictly declared in cssHref below.
+// If using Shadow DOM, fonts and CSS dependencies must be explicitly declared in cssHref below.

 // This example uses the NGINX proxy path to point to the main css file on the Redactor server.
 Update as needed.